 “Those occasions leave me with this question – what exactly is your argument to keep First Past the Post?

 “I have listened to recordings of our sides respective appearances on television and radio many, many times.
 I have read and re-read the newspaper articles and yet I still cannot make out what you are saying.”

 The public can add their support for a debate by signing up here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.